 Portugal has it all: so many historical places for you to explore, extraordinary culture, gorgeous beaches, and natural surroundings, cuisine, and wines you’ll love, and it’s home to warm and welcoming people that will make your stay even better.
 It’s a country where you’ll enjoy your glass of wine while listening to traditional fado music and that often sings about saudade – longing, love, loss, and sadness.
 In this post, we bring you the 7 most beautiful places to visit in Portugal, where you’ll experience its amazing culture.

 Before we start, be sure to check out our Cultural Places Platform and discover the amazing tours that will help you explore your destinations at your own pace.

 Let’s explore gorgeous Portugal…

-Porto is the second largest city in Portugal and a promising city on Portugal’s North Coast.
+Porto is the second-largest city in Portugal and a promising city on Portugal’s North Coast.
 This city is rich with historical and cultural places and thus it earned a UNESCO World Heritage Site title.
-Actually, the part of the city that is a UNESCO World Heritage Site is called Ribeira, the oldest neighbourhood of the city.
-Ribeira is a gorgeous neighbourhood with great waterfront lined with cafes and restaurants, and narrow cobbled streets that you’ll enjoy exploring.
+Actually, the part of the city that is a UNESCO World Heritage Site is called Ribeira, the oldest neighborhood of the city.
+Ribeira is a gorgeous neighborhood with a great waterfront lined with cafes and restaurants, and narrow cobbled streets that you’ll enjoy exploring.
 Porto is one of the top wine destinations in the world and a city where you can enjoy the best of Portuguese gastronomy.
 You should visit this vibrant city before it becomes overrun with tourists, it is so gorgeous, and it will definitely happen soon.

 These are only the 7 most beautiful places to visit in Portugal, but there is so much more in this land of fado and saudade.
 Every corner of Portugal has something special to show you, you just have to pack your suitcase and start exploring.